mukeshrajan/mobileapp/README.md

 📱 Mobile App Landing Page Template

-A sleek, mobile-first landing page built with **React.js**, ideal for showcasing mobile applications.
+Hi viewer, this is a simple landing page built with **React.js**, ideal for showcasing mobile applications.
 This project focuses on clean design, responsiveness, and ease of customization—perfect for startups, personal projects, or prototyping client apps.

 ## 🌟 Features